Flexiana/framework/doc/tutorials.md

                :init       (fn [ch])})))
 ```

-The creation of the actual channel has been done in the framework's [handler](conventions.md#handler) and all your
+The creation of the actual channel happens in framework's [handler](conventions.md#handler).
+All provided reactive
-reactive functions have the whole [state](conventions.md#state) to work with.
+functions have the entire [state](conventions.md#state) to work with.

 ### WebSockets routing